Search

 When will the housing market pick up?

-The number of new properties being put up for sale slowed in June.
-This brought to an end a run of six consecutive months where new property listings had been increasing, according to RICS.
-At the same time, surveyors said they were seeing fewer enquiries from prospective home buyers, suggesting weaker demand.
+Enquiries from potential homebuyers picked up slightly in July, according to the latest survey by RICS.
+At the same time, surveyors noted a small rise in the number of new properties being put up for sale.
+However, broadly both measures of activity were relatively flat.
 Higher mortgage rates, increases in the cost of living, and weakened market confidence have all combined to dampen the housing market in the past year.
-However, there have been some signs that the market may be picking up.
+However, in recent months, there have been some signs that the market outlook may be improving.

 How long does it take to sell a property?

 It is taking home sellers on average 59 days to find a buyer, according to the latest Rightmove data.
-It means the time it takes to sell a property has fallen for five months in a row.
-However, a year ago, it was taking a shorter time of 55 days to secure a buyer.
+A year ago, it was taking a shorter time of 55 days to secure a buyer.

 Are houses selling below asking price?